The Lie derivative and Noether's theorem on the aromatic bicomplex for the study of volume-preserving numerical integrators: Noether's theory on the aromatic bicomplex

 \subsection{Application to numerical volume-preservation}

-The search for a volume-preserving integrator in the form of an aromatic B-series method, or equivalently of an affine-equivariant method \cite{McLachlan16bsm,MuntheKaas16abs,Laurent23tue}, is an important open question of geometric numerical integration.
-It is known that there is no volume-preserving B-series method except the exact flow \cite{Chartier07pfi,Iserles07bsm}, but the question for aromatic B-series methods is still open.
-We refer to the recent works \cite{Bogfjellmo19aso,Bogfjellmo22uat,Celledoni22dad,Laurent23tab} for different approaches to the conjecture.
+The search for a volume-preserving integrator in the form of an aromatic B-series method, or equivalently of an affine-equivariant method~\cite{McLachlan16bsm,MuntheKaas16abs,Laurent23tue}, is an important open question of geometric numerical integration.
+It is known that there is no volume-preserving B-series method except the exact flow~\cite{Chartier07pfi,Iserles07bsm}, but the question for aromatic B-series methods is still open.
+We refer to the recent works~\cite{Bogfjellmo19aso,Bogfjellmo22uat,Celledoni22dad,Laurent23tab} for different approaches to the conjecture.
 In this subsection, we apply the results on the Lie derivative, the symmetries, and the Noether theorem in the context of volume-preservation, and we rewrite the numerical open questions in a purely algebraic manner.

-We denote $\overline{\Omega}_1$ the set of formal series of elements of $\Omega_1$ graded by the number of nodes of the aromatic trees, also called aromatic B-series.
-The results presented in this paper extend straightforwardly to aromatic B-series.
-Thanks to Proposition \ref{proposition:expansion_pre_Lie_substitution} and \cite[Thm.\ts 4.17]{Laurent23tab}, the problem of volume-preservation boils down to finding an aromatic B-series method (or class of methods) that has the following form:
+We denote~$\overline{\Omega}_1$ the set of formal series of elements of~$\Omega_1$ graded by the number of nodes of the aromatic trees, also called aromatic B-series.
+The previous results presented in this paper extend straightforwardly to aromatic B-series.
+Thanks to~\cite[Thm.\ts 4.17]{Laurent23tab}, the aromatic B-series of a consistent volume-preserving integrator essentially\footnote{In the numerical context, the vector field of the ordinary differential equation of interest is assumed to be divergence-free, so that the aromas with a node linked to itself, such as~$\atree1001$, do not appear in the formal series.
+It was shown in~\cite{Laurent23tab} that adding this degeneracy condition does not create new solenoidal forms, so that we do not lose any generality by working on~$\overline{\Omega}_1$ here.} takes the form of the following substitution~$(\atree1101+\tau)\triangleright e$, where~$\tau\in\overline{\Omega}_1$ is a formal series of solenoidal forms and~$e\in\overline{\Omega}_1$ is the standard B-series of the exact flow of~$y'=f(y)$ (see~\cite[Chap.\ts III]{Hairer06gni}).
+According to Proposition~\ref{proposition:expansion_pre_Lie_substitution}, the problem of volume-preservation then boils down to finding an aromatic B-series method (or class of methods) that has the form \eqref{eqaution:expansion_substitution}.
+Note that choosing~$\tau=0$ in equation~\eqref{eqaution:expansion_substitution} yields the exact flow~$e$, which is the only volume-preserving B-series method~\cite{Chartier07pfi,Iserles07bsm}.

-where $\tau$ is solenoidal and $\gamma\in\overline{\Omega}_1$ is the B-series of the exact flow of $y'=f(y)$ (see \cite[Chap.\ts III]{Hairer06gni}).
-In particular, the first terms of the expansion are